rkgofiitk/academic-issues.github.io/Topics/NEP_dualDegree.md

 a fare dose of political agititional interference by "intelligentia" using surrogacy through students.
 The so called intelligentia have been by and large successful creating dissary in university education system.
 I am not sure why they do that and how their doing makes people aware of conditions of suffering masses.
-It could be billion dollar question to answer, whether or not the state political leaders will submit to HECI's standardization initiatives in respect of state universities?
+It could be a billion dollar question to answer, whether or not the state political leaders will submit to HECI's standardization initiatives in respect of state universities?

 Ninety percent of private universities game the system and are least bothered about standard in higher education.